yyxiongzju/RCNet/README.md

-# RCNet
+# RCNet in PyTorch
-Resource Constrained Neural Network Architecture Search
+Resource Constrained Neural Network Architecture Search: Will a Submodularity Assumption Help?